htunnicliff/next-api-middleware/README.md

 For example, in error catching middleware you might simply wrap `await next()` in a `try / catch` block.
 On the other hand, you might have request timing middleware that captures a start time during the setup phase, waits, and then captures a finish time in the teardown phase.

+You can also optionally abort the chain by returning a resolved value from your middleware rather than calling `await next()`.
+If a returned value is detected, `next-api-middleware` will not call the next middleware, nor their API Route Handler.
+This is useful if you want your middleware to handle the response for your API route.

 ## APIs

 ### `label`